Momentlabs/athenaeum/README.md

 # Athenaeum

-See the [wiki](https://github.com/Momentlabs/athenaeum/wiki) for more informaiton.
+See the [wiki](https://github.com/Momentlabs/athenaeum/wiki) for more information.